B.M.E. University of Illinois

 D.M.A.
 North Dakota (currently)

 Tenor Michael Skyles joined the music faculty at Northern State University in Aberdeen, S.D., in 2009.
 Mr. Skyles received a bachelor's degree in music education from the University of Illinois in 1992, and obtained his masters of music in vocal performance at the Cleveland Institute of Music in 1996.
+A certified vocologist, he specializes in voice lessons, vocal pedagogy, and diction for singers, and is music director for theatre at Northern.

 Born and raised in the Chicago area, he previously maintained a private voice studio and taught voice at Concordia College in Moorhead, Minn.
 In recent years, his students have advanced to compete at the national level.
 In 2009, one of his students was selected to be a finalist with the NFAA YoungArts program in classical voice, an honor bestowed on only 12 students from across the country, and was the first finalist in any discipline ever from North Dakota.
 In 2010, another of Mr. Skyles' students was selected to be an NFAA Young Arts finalist in musical theater.
 Following this student's performance at the finals, he was invited for further competition and workshops in New York and was selected to be a Presidential Scholar.